-Posted December 27, 2011 By: liwen
+Posted December 27, 2011 at 08:11 am by liwen

 After announcing last week that two of its most popular devices of 2010, the Galaxy S and Galaxy Tab, wouldn’t get official updates to Android 4.0, Samsung seems to be backtracking and reviewing the viability of these updates, according to MSN Korea (via The Verge).